mikepapadim/llama2.tornadovm.java/README.md

 ./set_paths.sh
 ```

-And finally compile the project by running this script:
+And finally, compile the project by running this script:

 ```bash
 ./compile.sh